walcht/neovim-unity/README.md

 If any issues are encountered then it most probably is related to some plugin dependencies that are not\not properly installed.

-## Usage

-## Demos

 ## TODO

-1. Improve nvim-tree
-    + change root directory through rec search for scripts, assets, etc...
-    + ignore .meta files (and other unnecessary files)
-1. Focuse on Neovim terminal window after opening a file in Unity
 1. Provide a set of default keymaps as a PDF 'cheat sheet' (please remember that this assumes users with 0 Neovim experience thus we want a fast get-to-work approach)
-1. Add omnisharp-roslyn language server restart keymap (believe me, this is crucial)
+1. Add omnisharp-roslyn language server restart keymap (CRUCIAL!)
 1. Add XML comments highlighting
 1. Add debugger support
 1. Windows support (IMPORTANT!)
-1. MacOS support
+1. MacOS support (IMPORTANT!)
 1. Improve this README file
 1. Add GitHub pages support

 ## (Known) Limitations

-- Omnisharp language server may take a while to start.
++ Omnisharp language server may take a while to start.
 Thus a bit of patience opening a file for the first time is needed.
-- Saving an edited file won't automatically trigger Unity to recompile project files.
++ Saving an edited file won't automatically trigger Unity to recompile project files.
 You should do that manually (Project window > right click > Refresh)
-- When opening a file, the Neovim window won't be focused on automatically.
++ When opening a file, the Neovim window won't be focused on automatically.
-- Development environment won't be as rich as on Visual Studio (in terms of features provided).
++ Development environment won't be as rich as on Visual Studio (in terms of features provided).

 ## FAQ

-- Q. Why not use csharp-ls?
++ Q. Why not use csharp-ls?
-- A. I have tried.
++ A. I have tried.
 I have really tried, but the amount of problems that I got was simply not worth it (failures to detect .NET framework 4.7.X assemblies, metadata warnings, etc...).

     ---

-- Q. Why the headache?
++ Q. Why the headache?
 Why not just use Visual Studio?
-- A. I do a lot of programming outside Unity and I'm used to using Neovim for all my programming tasks.
++ A. I do a lot of programming outside Unity and I'm used to using Neovim for all my programming tasks.
 Thus it is much easier for me to stick to Neovim.
+And you get to learn tons of new stuff when no one is holding your hand like a baby ;)

     ---

++ Q. Why when opening a .cs script, nvim opens multiple empty buffers?
++ A. __Make sure that the name of your Unity project does not contain any white spaces__.

+    ---

++ Q. Syntax highlighting doesn't seem to work.
+What should I do?
++ A. When Neovim for the first time, for some reason Treesitter does not work (will be fixed).
+Just open another script and it should work.

+    ---

++ Q. Why does LSP take so long to provided completion at the start of Neovim?
++ A. That's Omnisharp reading your whole project for proper LSP setup.
+A little bit of patience is needed.

+    ---

++ Q. LSP stopped working, help!
++ A. Restart Omnisharp (a restart keymap will be added)

 ## Feedback

-This project was done by a very inexperienced Neovim user.
-If anything can be enhanced then please open a PR!
+This project was done by an inexperienced Neovim user.
+If anything can be enhanced then please open a PR (I really do appreciate it)!
 I really enjoy using Neovim and I find it a bit sad that there are no properly updated guides on how to set it up with Unity development environment.